Clarification of Biblical Teachings

 Additional Reading

-This topic is more controversial and can be a bit confusing, but in doing a report and
+This topic is more controversial and can be a bit confusing, but should be addressed in doing a report and

-In the case of men from Acts 19, prior to their second water baptism, they had never even heard of the Holy Spirit.
-It is difficult to see how they could have previously had a proper understanding of the Gospel without ever hearing of the Holy Spirit.
-With that being said, it could be argued strongly that these men were not yet saved until they understood the Gospel more adequately, and that is why the Spirit was not given to them earlier, but now was given with Paul.
+In the case of men from Acts 19, they had never even heard of the Holy Spirit before their second water baptism.
+It is difficult to see how they could have previously understood the Gospel properly without ever hearing of the Holy Spirit.
+With that being said, it could be argued strongly that these men were not yet saved until they understood the Gospel more adequately, and that is why the Spirit was not given to them earlier but was now given to Paul.

-1Co 12:11 NASB95 - But one and the same Spirit works all these things, distributing to each one individually just as He wills.
+1Co 12:11 NASB95 - But the same Spirit works all these things, distributing to each one individually just as He wills.

-It is also clear in 1 Cor. that not everyone who is baptized in the Spirit will speak in tongues.
+1 Corinthians 12 also reveals that only some people who are baptized in the Spirit will speak in tongues.
 The answer to each of these questions is clearly, no.

-With that said we should be open to whatever God chooses to give us.
+With that said, we should be open to whatever gift God chooses to give us.

 1Co 14:1a NASB95 - Pursue love, yet desire earnestly spiritual [gifts,]…

-In the end, I will summarize this by saying, I think it is appropriate for someone to place their hands on you and pray for you that God may grant any special gift that God may have for you.
-When I baptize with water I also lay a hand on those being water baptized and pray for them to receive not only the Holy Spirit, but whatever gift God may give.
+In the end, I will summarize this by saying that I think it is appropriate for someone to place their hands on you and pray for you that God may grant any special gift that God may have for you.
+When I baptize with water, I also lay a hand on water-baptized people and pray for them to receive the Holy Spirit and whatever gift God may give.
 This is the best Biblical example.

-I do believe spiritual gifts are real, as evidenced in the Bible, and that spiritual gifts exist today.
-Meaning, we believe, at our church, that God can still do whatever he desires.
-Unfortunately, some can emphasize spiritual gifts in a way where they are pressured or manipulated, instead of received as a gift from God.
+I believe spiritual gifts are real, as evidenced in the Bible, and that they exist today.
+At our church, we believe that God can still do whatever He desires.
+Unfortunately, some can emphasize spiritual gifts in a way that pressures or manipulates them instead of receiving them as a gift from God.
 That is inappropriate and something we do not do.

-There is a website called Got Questions that does a really great job on many topics.
+There is a website called Got Questions www.gotquestions.org that does a great job on many topics.
 The issue being discussed here is called Continuationism or Cessationism.
-Continuationism states any gift mentioned in the Bible can still exist today.
-Cessationism is the believe that specific sign gifts have ceased.
-At our church we lean toward Continuationism, but we do this cautiously and with reverence.
-We simply don’t believe we should state that God cannot do something today.
+Continuationism states that any gift mentioned in the Bible can still exist today.
+Cessationism is the belief that specific sign gifts have ceased.
+At our church, we lean toward Continuationism, but we do this cautiously and with reverence.
+We dont believe we should state that God cannot do something today.

 Summary Position on Baptism